THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 your money without your leave; you will please to signify whether you consent

 or no; I think they cannot do without them.
-The expence of plumbing [sealing
+The expense of plumbing [sealing

 with lead] your trunk and Porterage to the Customhouse and Mr Alexander’s is